Invisible-guy/Keras-Movie-Classification/README.md

+### Keras Movie Classification

+This is an project about reading Movie Reviews, we use machine learning through the help of keras, a subset of tenslorflow.
+This gives an output from 1 to 0, with 1 being a positive output , and 0 being negative output.

+## Installation

+Open it like you normally would, extract the git file or edit it with your codespace.
+This requires keras, numpy, and a little bit of ssl.
+This requries a version of python that is quite recent too.

+## What to do?

-Hello, I would please ask for a small contribution, this would immensly help me become a more well-rounded programmer.
+I would be happy if even a small contribution is made, this wil make us a better, more well-rounded programmer society!

+## Guidelines

-The fashion_mnist py file is just a small demo I used when I was watching tutorials, now you can help me!
+The fashion_mnist py file is just a small demo I used when I was watching tutorials of TechwitTim, it's a basic setup of the movie classification.

-It would be really helpful is someone told me how to submit files in the gigabytes territory or just tell me how to optimise the saved ai

-Contributors:
+## Problems

+There are many problems and faulty code in this project, it would be helpful for suggestions, of any sort!

+### Contributors
 - Infernal Blueberry
 -